top of page

 Equine Facilitated Therapy requires a trained mental health professional such as a counsellor or psychotherapist.
 It involves exploring issues and emotions in greater depth.
 This might include things like unresolved issues that you are unable to move on from or how you have made sense of a traumatic experience.

-Who would benefit from EFL/EFT?
+Who would benefit from Equine Facilitated Learning & Therapy?

 Screenshot_20210120_145758.jpg